Joride/Autotools-Xcode/Readme.md

 4. From the dropdown menu preceded by 'Provide build settings from', select the project (instead of 'None', which is the default)
 5. Clear the textfield (where it says: "# Type a script or drag a script file from your workspace to insert its path."), and copy and paste the following:
 "$SRCROOT/pre-actions.sh" >> "$SRCROOT/pre-action.log" 2>&1
 6. Build.
-N.b. this build *will fail*.
-This is expected.
-The build has caused this script to run, and in turn has caused libexif to be built and a symlink to be added to the 'applications' directory.
-Now we can continue updating some build settings.
+The build should succeed building the template app from Xcode.
+In addition, the pre-actions.sh and configure-xcrun.sh scripts build have caused libexif to be built and a symlink to be added to the 'applications' directory.
+Now we can continue updating some build settings to actually inlude that library into the app.

 ## Setting up the project in Xcode to use libexif